Peers Clough Packhorses

 trekking.

 Pack ponies were sure-footed and steady walkers, could carry up to 14 stone in weight and yet were small enough to be easily loaded with their packs.
-They would work in trains, nose to tail along the regular routes, often paved with causey stones, still visible along many sections of the Mary Towneley Loop.
+They would work in trains, nose to tail along the regular routes, often paved with causey stones, still visible along many sections of the Mary Towneley Loop of the Pennine Bridleway.

 To find out more about Fell ponies visit www. fellponysociety.org